Fruitloop24/network_monitor_project/README.md

 ## How to Use

-Once you’ve installed **Linux Looker**, follow these steps to run it:
+Once you've installed **Linux Looker**, make sure you navigate to the `network_monitor_project` directory before running it.
+Follow these steps to get started:

 1. **Activate the Virtual Environment**
    Before running the tool, activate the virtual environment: